This pumpkin cake is perfect for Fall! Moist and delicious pumpkin cake layers with a tangy cream cheese frosting and crunchy candied pecans.

 - In a medium bowl, whisk together flour, pumpkin pie spice, baking powder, baking soda, and salt.

-- In a large bowl, whisk together sugars, oil, pumpkin, and eggs.
+- In a large bowl, whisk together sugars, oil, pumpkin, vanilla, and eggs.

 - Add dry to wet and mix until just combined.

 - Divide batter evenly between prepared pans and bake until a toothpick inserted into the center comes out mostly clean (approx. 30-35 mins).